 Haller’s defensive skills couldn’t hide his batting average.
 The Giants obtained catcher Ed Bailey from Cincinnati, and Bailey took over the chores behind the plate.
 Haller got into only 30 games with San Francisco and was hitting a lowly .145 when he was sent to Tacoma on July 6.

-The 1961 Tacoma team was the class of the PCL and they won the Pennant by 10½ games.
+The 1961 Tacoma team was the class of the PCL and they won the Pennant by 10 games.
 Haller got into 56 games with Tacoma.
 Haller came through with two hits, including a homer, in a doubleheader sweep of Hawaii on July 17 that put Tacoma in the league lead by two games.
-In August, they went on a tear, winning16 games in a row, and it was all but over.
+In August, they went on a tear, winning 16 games in a row, and it was all but over.

-Despite the occasional clutch hit, Tom only hit .205 at Tacoma, but his glove and acumen were such that the Giants elected to platoon him with Bailey in 1962.
+Despite the occasional clutch hit, Tom only hit .205 at Tacoma, but his glove and acumen were such that the Giants elected split time between him with Bailey in 1962.

 Haller hit .261 with 18 homers 55 RBIs for the Giants in 1962.
-Haller and Bailey combined to give the Giants 35 home runs and 100 runs batted in from the catcher's position as they battled the Los Angeles Dodgers for the National League Pennant.
+Haller and Bailey combined to give the Giants 35 home runs and 100 runs batted in as the club they battled the Los Angeles Dodgers for the National League Pennant.

 As the Dodgers and Giants battled down the stretch, Haller played a pivotal role with his bat.
 On September 29, against Houston, Haller singled and clobbered a three run homer as the Giants earned their 100th win of the season 11-5 and pulled to within one game of the league lead.